manisimov/rx-template/README.md

 Docker image from [here](https://github.com/manisimov/rx-gcc-docker) has everything needed for building and debugging.

-When the image is ready, start a new container with:
+When the image is ready, start a new container with (attach board to USB before starting the container):

         ./dock.sh start